 Russian scammers have become creative, and even police impersonations have been reported to various embassies.
 A good practice is never to show a wallet or passport to anyone until asked to do so by someone with proper accreditation.

 Police corruption in Russia

-Crimes against ethnic minorities in Russia, such as Africans, Asians and Arabs, are a problem.
-Verbal assault and spitting are the most common offences, though reports of physical assault and extortion are also cited.
+There have been reported incidents of crimes against ethnic minorities, which are a concern.
+Verbal assault and spitting are the most commonly reported offences, although reports of physical assault and extortion are also cited.
 This bigoted behaviour can largely be attributed to extremist nationalist groups.
-Though intimidation tactics and demonstrations occasionally occur in Russian cities, expats should note that these actions are not common, and most expats won't experience them.
+Although intimidation tactics and demonstrations occasionally occur in Russian cities, expats should note that these actions are uncommon, and most expats won’t experience them.

 Terrorism in Russia